derrickCos/darkflow/README.md

 `return_predict(img,h,w)` also requires image height and image width of the original image.
 Otherwise, the location of bounding box will not be accurately displayed.

-Result from `return_predict(img)` will be a list of dictionaries representing each detected object's values in the same format as the JSON output listed above.
+Result from `return_predict(img,h,w)` will be a list of dictionaries representing each detected object's values in the same format as the JSON output listed above.

 ```python
 from darkflow.net.build import TFNet